Introduction

 6. Be patient

 If you’re just starting to develop initiatives that prioritise trust, don’t be too hard on yourself.
 It's a difficult process.
 Don’t forget that you’re changing an entire corporate mindset.
 Or, an established way of doing things.
 For these reasons, we recommend breaking down what you need to do in manageable steps.
 This also benefits your employees, as they will need time to adjust.
-During this transitional period, communication is key, so it’s important you gather responses from different teams.
+During this transitional period, communication is key, so you must gather responses from different teams.
 Of course, not all of it will be positive feedback and you will encounter some resistance.
 Just remember it’s all part of the process.

 7. Provide mentorship